-The main disconnect is an integral part of the service panel.
+The main disconnect is located adjacent to the electric meter.
 The ampacity of the main disconnect is 200 amps.

 7.5 SERVICE ENTRANCE CONDUCTORS/CABLES/RACEWAYS

 The service entrance conductors are 4/0 aluminum and have an ampacity of 200 amps.
 The service entrance conductors are properly installed and in serviceable condition.